Homemade Tater Tots with Cheese and Bacon

 - Once cooled, grate the potatoes into a large bowl.
 Add the olive oil, flour, salt, garlic powder, and black pepper.
 Gently combine by hand so that the ingredients are as evenly distributed as possible.
 Add the bacon, cheese, and green onion, then combine again.

-- Generously coat two 24-cup mini-muffin tins with cooking spray, or make the tots in two batches.
+- Generously coat two 24-cup mini muffin tins with nonstick spray, or make the tots in two batches.
 With a small cookie scoop or spoon, scoop about one heaping tablespoon of the potato mixture into each muffin cavity, then with your fingers, press each scoop flat.
 Bake until the potatoes are brown at the edges, about 15 minutes, then remove from the oven and coat the tops with cooking spray.
 With a small offset spatula or table knife, flip each tot.
-Coat tops with cooking spray once more, then return the pan to the oven and bake until browned, 12-15 additional minutes until golden brown.
+Coat tops with nonstick spray once more, then return the pan to the oven and bake until browned, 12 to 15 additional minutes until golden brown.
 Let cool in the pan for 2 minutes, then serve with sour cream.

 - This recipe can easily be halved or doubled.